SiJiL82/borrow_something/README.md

 - When accepting a response on a request, send an email to the responder with contact details etc. in to allow the users to meet up and lend items.
 - Mark a request as "complete" when the item has been lent and subsequently returned.
 - Allow the user who lent an item to rate the borrower, allowing other users to decide whether to trust them with a lent item or not.
+- Allow users responding to a request to add an image of their item to their response.
 # Testing
 - __User Story Testing__
   - **Requirement**: Be able to sign up to the site.